-- The Mobile Boutique: Thousands of items of cleaned, pressed, sorted clothing, toys and books are delivered and staged in impoverished neighborhoods in the county. - Male Involvement: participants enhanced their fathering skills and learned about the important roles they have as dad's in their children's lives by attending male involvement meetings and fatherhood classes based on the National Fatherhood Initiative's 24/7 Dad Program. - English as a second Language classes parents attended a 10 week course at our George Miller Center in Concord and received instruction to advance their English conversational skills, grammar, reading, writing, pronunciation and vocabulary. - REadingADvantage, Inc. (READ) provides in-reach services to currently incarcerated Head Start and Early Head Start parents and other loved ones by providing them with a recordable book to read to their child.
+- The Mobile Boutique: Thousands of items of cleaned, pressed, sorted clothing, toys and books are delivered and staged in impoverished neighborhoods in the county. - Male InvolvementFatherhood Classes: participants_Participants enhanced their fathering skills and learned about the important roles they have-play as dad's in their children's lives by attending male involvement meetings and fatherhood classes based on the National Fatherhood Initiative's 24/7 Dad Program. - English as a second_Second Language classes-Classes: -Pparents attended a 10-week courses at our-the George Miller Center in Concord and received instruction to advance their English conversational skills, grammar, reading, writing, pronunciation and vocabulary. - Reading REading ADvantage, Inc. (READ): Iprovides in-reach services are provided to currently incarcerated Head Start and Early Head Start parents and other loved ones by providing them with a recordable book to read to their child.